Chart Color Schemes

 Sheidow Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the population of Sheidow Park is estimated at around 6,888 people.
-This reflects an increase from the 2021 Census figure of 6,731 people, an increase of 157 individuals (2.3%).
-AreaSearch's estimation of the resident population as 6,887 follows examination of the latest ERP data release by the ABS in June 2024 and validation of additional 29 new addresses since the Census date.
-This results in a population density ratio of 1,918 persons per square kilometer, higher than the national average assessed by AreaSearch.
-Recent population growth was primarily driven by overseas migration contributing approximately 66.0% of overall population gains.
+As per AreaSearch's analysis of ABS population updates for Sheidow Park, the suburb's estimated population was approximately 6,912 as of May 2026.
+This figure represents an increase of 181 people (2.7%) since the 2021 Census, which recorded a population of 6,731 residents.
+The increase is inferred from AreaSearch's estimation of the resident population based on the latest ERP data release by the ABS in June 2025 and an additional 29 validated new addresses since the Census date.
+This results in a population density ratio of 1,925 persons per square kilometer, which exceeds the average across national locations assessed by AreaSearch.
+Overseas migration accounted for approximately 66.0% of overall population gains during recent periods, driving primary growth in the area.

-For projections, AreaSearch adopts ABS/Geoscience Australia figures released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 based on 2021 data, are used with adjustments made employing weighted aggregation methods from LGA to SA2 levels.
-Future demographic trends anticipate lower quartile growth for statistical areas analysed by AreaSearch.
-Based on aggregated SA2-level projections, Sheidow Park is expected to grow by 126 persons to reach a total population of approximately 7,014 people by the year 2041, reflecting an overall gain of 1.6% over the 17-year period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
+Future demographic trends indicate lower quartile growth for statistical areas analysed by AreaSearch, projecting an increase of 96 persons to 2041 based on aggregated SA2-level projections, reflecting a total gain of 1.4% over the 16-year period.

 Frequently Asked Questions - Population